Guide to studying Therapeutic Radiography

 - What jobs can you get with a degree in Therapeutic Radiography?

-Whereas oncology is the treatment of cancer and medical care, Therapeutic Radiography is the use of radiography for cancer treatment.
-Study this subject area and you could play a crucial role in treating patients with cancer.
+Whereas oncology is the treatment of cancer and medical care, Therapeutic Radiography uses radiography for cancer treatment.
+Study this subject area, and you could play a crucial role in treating patients with cancer.

 Radiation therapy, or radiotherapy, uses high levels of radiation to kill cancer cells and minimise tumours.
 Working alongside oncologists as part of an inspiring team, therapeutic radiographers have the knowledge and expertise to deliver the best treatment.

 You’ll learn how to care for patients with cancer in a technical and personal way.
 You'll train using the latest equipment and develop skills in imaging and targeting human tumours.
 You will also develop relationships with patients and provide emotional support during their treatment.